“Even the hairs of your head are all numbered.” (Matthew 10:30)

 I did not have a vision.
 In fact, I can’t even be certain if my eyes were opened or closed.
 Neither was the experience a dream, as I was far from asleep, nor a hallucination, as I had taken no drugs.

 That evening, as best I can describe it, God placed me inside a lost memory such that I actually relived the long-ago experience with all of its attendant emotions.
 Afterward, I remembered that this incident had really taken place, but it was so obscure, so seemingly inconsequential, I had long forgotten it.

 I was perhaps six or seven and was in the schoolyard during recess.
-It must have been chilly that morning because my mother had dressed me in my favorite red sweater, the one with the zipper in front.
+It had been chilly that morning, so my mother had dressed me in my favorite red sweater, the one with the zipper in front.
 She had also told me not to remove the sweater.
 You see, I was a rather sickly child, and she was being cautious.

 By recess time, any morning chill had yielded to a hot sun.
 All of my schoolmates were in their shirtsleeves running and playing.
 But, I was obediently wearing my red sweater and sitting on the short wooden fence at the side of the schoolyard… feeling quite different and very alone.

 Being “brown shoes” is especially painful for a child.